groupdocs-parser/GroupDocs.Parser-Reference-Tutorials/content/english/net/word-document-processing/extract-text-from-specific-page-in-word-document/_index.md

 weight: 17
 url: /net/word-document-processing/extract-text-from-specific-page-in-word-document/
 ---

+# Extract Text from Specific Page in Word Document

 ## Introduction
 In the realm of .NET development, extracting text from documents is a common requirement for various applications.
 GroupDocs.Parser for .NET provides a robust solution to parse and extract text from different document formats seamlessly.
 This tutorial focuses on leveraging GroupDocs.Parser to extract text from a specific page within a Word document.
 By following this guide, you'll learn the necessary steps to integrate this functionality into your .NET projects effectively.
 ## Prerequisites